-Within the main property, the rooms haven’t changed much since the hotel’s inception in 1909, which means it’s not going to look or feel like a modern hotel.
+Within the main building, the guest rooms haven’t changed much since the hotel’s inception in 1909, which means it’s not going to look or feel like a modern hotel.
 The doorknobs are notably lower than you’d expect, the rooms are small, there is no air-conditioning, and each of the rooms has classic furnishings (much of which could use some TLC).
-That being said, the rooms weren’t designed to spend a lot of time in.
-Stanley expected his guests would enjoy the common areas and the grounds.
+That being said, the rooms weren’t designed to spend a lot of time in but there is loads of old-world charm.
+As the website tells it, “multiple renovations have restored this 140-room hotel to its original grandeur.”
+But remember, Stanley expected his guests would enjoy the common areas and the grounds.

-- Spirited Rooms: While these rooms are essentially the same as others within the main property, the hotel charges more because it’s believed there’s a greater likelihood of experiencing something paranormal.
+- Spirited Rooms: While these rooms are essentially the same as others within the main property, the hotel charges more because it’s believed there’s a greater likelihood of experiencing paranormal activity.
 They are rooms 217 (where King stayed), 401, 407 and 428.

 - Presidential Cottage: Three bedrooms, two-and-a-half baths, a kitchenette, dining and living room areas and a private deck.
 There are also two lower-level units, each with a king-sized bed and a bathroom.